How to Write SEO-Friendly Blog Posts That AI Engines Actually Cite

 Evidence Placement: The Biggest Lever Nobody Talks About

-A 2024 peer-reviewed study from researchers at Princeton, Georgia Tech, The Allen Institute, and other institutions tested 10,000 search queries and found that including citations, quotations, and statistics in content boosted AI source visibility by over 40%.
-That’s not a marginal improvement.
+A peer-reviewed study from researchers at Princeton, Georgia Tech, and The Allen Institute tested 10,000 search queries and found that including citations, quotations, and statistics in content boosted AI source visibility by over 40%.
 That’s nearly half again more visibility, just from how you present your evidence.

 But where do most blog writers put their stats?
 At the end of sections.
 As an afterthought.
 A “by the way, here’s a number to support what I already said” move.